oemof/heat-pump-tutorial/_sources/index.md

 Welcome to the documentation of the oemof session at the 2nd International workshop on "Open Source Modelling and Simulation of Energy Systems".
-The workshop has been developed by [Francesco Witte](https://github.com/fwitte) and [Patrik Schönfeld](https://github.com/p-snft) at the German Areospace Center (DLR), Institute of Networked Energy Systems.
+The workshop has been developed by [Francesco Witte](https://github.com/fwitte) and [Patrik Schönfeld](https://github.com/p-snft) at the German Aerospace Center (DLR), Institute of Networked Energy Systems.

 You will learn how to use and apply the two most know oemof libraries, i.e.